crest-cassia/oacis/README.md

 ## Publications

 - We would greatly appreciate if you cite one of the following article when you publish your research using OACIS.
-    - Y. Murase, T. Uchitane, and N. Ito, "An open-source job management framework for parameter-space exploration: OACIS"
+    - Y. Murase, T. Uchitane, and N. Ito, "An open-source job management framework for parameter-space exploration: OACIS", Journal of Physics: Conference Series, 921, 012001 (2017)
       - http://iopscience.iop.org/article/10.1088/1742-6596/921/1/012001
     - Y. Murase, T. Uchitane, and N. Ito, "A tool for parameter-space explorations", Physics Procedia, 57, p73-76 (2014)
       - http://www.sciencedirect.com/science/article/pii/S187538921400279X